-For the year 2023 and the First Quarter of 2024, Management is not aware of:
+For the year 2024, Management is not aware of:

-- any known trends, demands, commitments, events or uncertainties that will have a material impact on liquidity; - b. any events that will trigger direct or contingent financial obligation that is material to Ionics,
+a. any known trends, demands, commitments, events or uncertainties that will have a material impact on liquidity;

-Inc. and its subsidiaries, including any default or acceleration of an obligation;

-- all material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships with unconsolidated entities or other persons created during the reporting period; - any material commitments for capital expenditures, the general purpose of such commitments and the expected sources of funds for such expenditures; - e. any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations; - f. any significant elements of income or loss that did not arise from the issuer's continuing operations; and - g. any seasonal aspects that had a material effect on the financial condition or results of operations.
+- any events that will trigger direct or contingent financial obligation that is material to Ionics, Inc. and its subsidiaries, including any default or acceleration of an obligation; - all material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships with unconsolidated entities or other persons created during the reporting period; - d. any material commitments for capital expenditures, the general purpose of such commitments and the expected sources of funds for such expenditures, except for the construction of IPI's new building at LISP IV, Malvar Batangas, and the installation of solar panels for IEMS.
+These capital expenditures will be partly funded by bank borrowings. - e. any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/ income from continuing operations; - f. any significant elements of income or loss that did not arise from the issuer's continuing operations; and - g. any seasonal aspects that had a material effect on the financial condition or results of operations.